 A small 7-BBL brewery that focuses on new-school and experimental beers, New Origin Brewing Company set up shop in Biltmore Village.
 In the gorgeous industrial taproom you’ll find modern, stylish beers like Pickles, a New England-style IPA, alongside more humble classics Focal Point, a Vienna lager.

 197 Hilliard Ave | (828) 738-2452

-Hi-Wire Brewing, which opened in 2013 soon after Wicked Weed, has become one of the more established breweries in Asheville.
+Opened in 2013 soon after Wicked Weed, Hi-Wire Brewing has become one of the more established breweries in Asheville.
 Since then, Hi-Wire has opened a second Asheville location as well as spots in Durham and Knoxville, TN.
-The circus-themed brewery produces a wide variety of beers but has earned acclaim for its tart kettle sours, complex wild ales, and easy-drinking lagers.
-Hi-Wire is a fundamental part of the Asheville community and is worth a visit any time you’re in town.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.